ClandininLab/brainsss2/file_organization.md

 ## File organization scheme

-Original data:

-located in basedir/imports
+The overall idea here is to develop a scheme that departs minimally from the existing scheme, while also moving towards a bit more systematicity in the organization of the various files.

 ### Original data

+The original data are located in basedir/imports

-Let's say that we want fly_2 recorded on march 29, 2022.
+Let's say that we want fly_2 recorded on March 29, 2022.
 The organization in the imports folder looks like this:

 imports
 ├── 20220329